ReadMe and TextMine MCP Quickstart

 }

 }Some clients store headers separately from the MCP server JSON.
 Follow the client's secret-storage pattern whenever possible.
+If your client cannot set an Authorization header but can set custom headers, use X-TextMine-Api-Key instead.

 Streamable HTTP handshake

-- Send initialize.
+- Send

-- Keep the returned
+initializeto https://mcp.textmine.com/mcp. - Keep the returned

 mcp-session-idresponse header. - Send